-India city tense after deadly protests
+Copper plant shut after deadly protests

-A port city in southern India's Tamil Nadu state remains tense after protests erupted in violence that left at least 11 people dead.
+The order came after police killed 13 people amid protests by residents in the port city of Tuticorin.

+The state pollution control board disconnected electricity supply to the unit on Thursday morning.

-Protests against the Sterlite Copper subsidiary of the Vedanta Resources have been going on for months in Thoothukudi.
+However no one had been working at the Sterlite Copper subsidiary of Vedanta Resources for almost two months.

+The company's operational licence had expired in April and the company was waiting for the government to renew it.

-Residents say a copper smelter is causing environmental damage.
+Residents who say the copper smelter is causing environmental damage, have been protesting against it for months.

 Paramilitary forces are likely to be deployed after two days of clashes between police and local people.

+According to the board, the company failed to adhere to certain agreed upon environmental conditions.
+The plant has been ordered to shutdown with immediate effect for the period of 2018-2023.

-On Wednesday, a court halted the proposed expansion of the company.
+On Wednesday, a court also halted the proposed expansion of the company.

-Vedanta has denied all the allegations against it and says it plans to double the capacity of the plant.
+Vedanta has denied all the allegations against it and says it plans to double the capacity of its plant.

-One person was killed on Wednesday when police fired rubber bullets to disperse violent demonstrators, officials said.
+Activists have criticised the police for firing live rounds at the protesters.

 "We fired live ammunition in the air to disperse the protesters.
 But the mob continued to pelt stones and bombs.
 They were setting fire to vehicles," a police officer told the AFP news agency.